Skip to main content

 Device Certificate Requirements

-Device certificates used with the Golioth platform must set the subject organization (O) to the slug for the appropriate project, and the common name (CN) to a unique identifier for that device within the project.
+Device certificates used with the Golioth platform must set the subject organization (O) to the slug for the appropriate project, which can be found under Project Settings.
+The common name (CN) must be set to a unique identifier for the device within the project.
 The unique value used in the common name is referred to as the device's certificate ID.
+See the Certificate IDs section below for more information.

 For demonstration purposes, the previously created local CA can be used to issue device certificates with openssl.
 The first step is generating a private key for the device.